edlink/docs/guides/v2.0/filtering-results.md

 }
 ```

+A full list of available operators with examples attached and instructions to determine which operators are applicable can be found in the following Operators section.

 Let's try a more complex filter.
 Let's find all **[People](../../api/v2.0/models/external/person)** with the first
 name `Sofia` that have an email address that matches our criteria.

-As this example demonstrates, multiple operators can be applied to the same field.

 ```json
 {